Guides and Insights

 Why do we Wear Kilt Pins?

-One of the reasons why this story's accuracy is debatable is because it implies that the main purpose of a kilt pin is to hold a kilt together so it doesn't flat open.
+One of the reasons why this story's accuracy is debatable is because it implies that the main purpose of a kilt pin is to hold a kilt together so it doesn't flap open.
 In reality, this shouldn't really be an issue if the kilt is made well!
 Instead, the main purpose of the kilt pin is really a decorative one.
 It adds a little bit of personal flair to your outfit and serves the additional purpose of adding a bit of extra weight to make the apron hang better.

 Choosing the Right Kilt Pin